-Prior to joining the Foundation Mr. Beebe-Center worked for several years in U.S.-Soviet projects ranging from intergovernmental technical exchanges to commercial joint ventures.
-Mr. Beebe-Center holds a BA in Soviet Studies from Brown University and an MA in Russian Studies from Harvard University.
+Prior to joining Eurasia Foundation, Mr. Beebe-Center worked for several years on US-Soviet projects ranging from intergovernmental technical exchanges to commercial joint ventures.
+Mr. Beebe-Center holds a bachelor’s degree in Soviet Studies from Brown University and a master’s degree in Russian Studies from Harvard University

 Dr. Daniel Tarschys

 Dr. Tarschys has PhDs from Stockholm University and Princeton and an honorary doctorate from Cluj (Romania).
 His research interests include comparative politics, human rights, public policy, government growth, accountability and budgetary policy.
 His most recent publication is Reinventing Cohesion: The Future of EU Structural Policy.
 From 1983-1985, he was Professor of Soviet and East European Studies at Uppsala University.
 Currently, Dr. Tarschys is Chairman of the Political Science Department at the University of Stockholm.